 The UK is also setting up a Temporary Permissions Regime (TPR) for inbound EU organisations and investment funds.
 Eligible entities that enter the TPR will be able to continue carrying out their regulated activities in the UK for up to three years while they work towards obtaining the appropriate regulatory permissions.
 This will significantly minimise disruption for EU organisations operating in the UK.
 Organisations passporting in from the EU have to notify their UK regulator (PRA or FCA) by 11 April 2019 if they wish to make use of the TPR.

 The EU Commission is adopting only a limited number of contingency measures on a pan-European level, particularly with a view to minimising disruption in the EU derivatives markets.
 In practice, this broadly means that UK organisations can, for a limited period, continue relying on current clearing and margining arrangements.
 Individual EU member states are also adopting ad-hoc Brexit contingency measures, which may be relevant to UK organisations depending on the place of business.

 In many cases, UK organisations will need to rely on their own contingency plans in the event of a no-deal Brexit.
 Many organisations with significant business elsewhere in the EU are going down the EU entity route, and either transferring business to an existing group entity or opening a new entity.
 In this instance, they must ensure that the EU entity is adequately staffed, has a sound governance structure, and implements proper outsourcing arrangements.

 DLA Piper continues to advise clients on the impact of Brexit for financial markets and assists them with developing and implementing their contingency plans.
 Our network of professionals across the EU can help you navigate effectively through the cross-border challenges.

-For a more detailed analysis of the issues, please contact the authors or your usual DLA Piper contact.
+For support with Brexit financial services impact, please contact the authors or your usual DLA Piper contact.